 Watch our video above to find out why.

-When speaking to the Learn To Fly rocker ahead of their gig at Manchester's Etihad Stadium, Gordon Smart referred to him as David Grohl, explaining that he was under strict instructions from his mother Virgina who he interviewed last year.
+When speaking to the Learn To Fly rocker ahead of their gig at Manchester's Etihad Stadium in June 2018, Gordon Smart referred to him as David Grohl, explaining that he was under strict instructions from his mother Virgina who he interviewed last year.

 "This is the thing," exclaimed the rocker.
 "That's how I could tell people that have known me before Nirvana.